apache/spark/docs/sql-ref-syntax-ddl-create-table-hiveformat.md

                 { "name":"string2", "type":"string" }
             ] }');

---Use personalized custom serde(we may need to `ADD JAR xxx.jar` first to ensure we can find the serde_class, or you may run into `CLASSNOTFOUND` exception)
+--Use personalized custom SerDe(we may need to `ADD JAR xxx.jar` first to ensure we can find the serde_class, or you may run into `CLASSNOTFOUND` exception)
 ADD JAR /tmp/hive_serde_example.jar;
 CREATE EXTERNAL TABLE family (id INT, name STRING)
     ROW FORMAT SERDE 'com.ly.spark.serde.SerDeExample'